luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # edgeR

 edgeR is a bioconductor package designed for DE of raw counts Input = raw counts from htseq-count or featureCounts.
-Can also use QoRTs Counts - see [pa
+Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)

 ```bash
 mkdir -p edgeR